Fel-ly/PLPBasicGitAssignment/README.md

-Github basics, creating a repo, adding, commiting and pushing to github    --plp--
+Github basics: creating a repo, adding, commiting and pushing to github    --plp--